1959 World Series: Records and unique characteristics

 This was the first World Series to draw more than 400,000 fans.

 Larry Sherry of the Dodgers was the fifth consecutive pitcher to win the World Series Most Valuable Player Award (in only the fifth year it was awarded), following Johnny Podres (Brooklyn, 1955), Don Larsen (New York, 1956), Lew Burdette (Milwaukee, 1957), and Bob Turley (New York, 1958).
 Sherry, who had been born with club feet, finished all four games the Dodgers won, winning two and saving two.
 His brother Norm was the Dodgers' backup catcher.

 Although he was not voted MVP, Dodger second baseman Charlie Neal batted .370 for the Series, and his two-homer performance in Game 2 came after Chicago's pitching had held L.A. scoreless for 13 consecutive innings.

 Ted Kluszewski played for the losing "Pale Hose" but still managed to drive in a World Series record-tying ten runs, joining Yogi Berra, who drove in ten in the 1956 World Series.
 "Big Klu" did so in just six games, and his 10 RBIs in the 1959 World Series remain a record for a 6-game World Series, as Berra's 10 RBIs in 1956 came in a 7-game World Series.
 (However, Bobby Richardson would break the record for RBIs in a World Series, regardless of length, the next year with 12 against the Pittsburgh Pirates in the 1960 World Series.)

 The Dodgers became the second National League team to win a World Series after relocating (the 1957 Milwaukee Braves being the first).

 The Dodgers became the first team to go from 7th place in one season to World Champion the next.

 The 1959 World Series was the last one for Comiskey Park, and the only one for Los Angeles Memorial Coliseum.
-The White Sox would move into Guaranteed Rate Field, originally "New Comiskey", in 1991; the Dodgers moved into Dodger Stadium in 1962.
+The White Sox would move into Rate Field, originally "New Comiskey", in 1991; the Dodgers moved into Dodger Stadium in 1962.
 This was the last World Series to host the final World Series games of both its host venues until 2003, as the original Yankee Stadium closed following the 2008 Major League Baseball season and the Florida Marlins moved out of Sun Life Stadium after the 2011 season.